Sculpture, global buying drive Sotheby's biggest auction in its history

-NEW YORK (Reuters) - Sculptures by Alberto Giacometti and Amedeo Modigliani soared to $101 million and $70.7 million on Tuesday to lead Sotheby’s biggest auction in its history, with Modigliani’s “Tete” setting a new auction record for the artist.
+NEW YORK, Nov 4 (Reuters) - Sculptures by Alberto Giacometti and Amedeo Modigliani soared to $101 million and $70.7 million on Tuesday to lead Sotheby’s biggest auction in its history, with Modigliani’s “Tete” setting a new auction record for the artist.

 The sale of Impressionist and modern art took in a total of $422.1 million, virtually meeting the high pre-sale estimate of $423 for the 73 works on offer, of which 80 percent were sold.

-Sculpture went a long way toward driving the record results, with 12 pieces bringing in a total of $191 million, including the top lot, Giacometti’s 1951 bronze “Chariot.”
+Sculpture went a long way towards driving the record results, with 12 pieces bringing in a total of $191 million, including the top lot, Giacometti’s 1951 bronze “Chariot.”

 While just shy of record for both the artist or any sculpture at auction, the $101 million price was likely to remain the top-priced work of the two weeks of key autumn sales at Sotheby’s and rival Christie‘s.